 The target audience’s problem: Low lecture attendance rates, low participation, students lacking enthusiasm

 The solution the product offers: Letting students engage with the lecture content in an interactive way

 The emotion to provoke: Making a difference.
 Having enthusiastic students.
 Giving a meaningful lecture.

 Test and Keep it Fresh

-Especially when it’s hard to pin down what your target audience will respond to, you might not get great results on your first try.
+Especially when it’s hard to pin down what your target audience will respond to, you might not get great results with your first try.
 That’s why testing and optimizing your ad creative is essential to any campaign.
 Always have 3-7 different versions running at the same time for at least a week.
-Read your data to see what works and what doesn’t, and keep optimizing until you end up with an ad your audience reacts to.
+Read from your data to see what works and what doesn’t, and keep optimizing until you end up with an ad your audience reacts to.